- Crime Prevention

 This program is designed for departments that handle cash and are vulnerable to robbery.
 The program includes crime prevention information and procedures to follow during and after a robbery.
 Emphasis, as always, is placed on employee safety.
 A simulated robbery can be conducted upon request.

 This is a workshop developed to accommodate all personnel that handle money.
 Money handlers and tellers are taught to detect counterfeit money by being familiar with all aspects of the currency.
 Special emphasis is placed on the features of the new currency such as: micro printing, watermarks, color shifting and the security thread.
 Detection devices such as ultraviolet light and detector pens are also discussed.

 FRAUDS & SCAMS

 This program deals with telemarketing, Internet, mail and personal frauds and scams.
 A qualified crime prevention professional will discuss classic cons, such as international calls, magazine scams, home repair scams and, of course, the bank examiner scam.
 The program continues with why scams work, tips on how to avoid scams and what to do if scammed.

 NEW EMPLOYEE ORIENTATION

 This program provides newly assigned employees an opportunity to familiarize themselves with the services and programs provided by the University Police.
 Topics covered are informative and diverse in nature.
-They range from hours of operation and the location of the emergency phones, to building security surveys and self defense classes.
+They range from hours of operation, to building security surveys and self defense classes.
 The class usually takes approximately 10-15 minutes.
-For information on any seminar listed, contact the Public Safety Department at 333-7816.